mbuhot/ecto_job/README.md

 Once a consumer is given a job, it increments the attempt counter and updates the state to "IN_PROGRESS", with an initial timeout configurable as `execution_timeout`, defaulting to 5 minutes.
 If the job is being retried, the expiry will be initial timeout * the attempt counter.

-If successful, the consumer can delete the job from the queue using the preloaded multi passed to the `perform/2` job handler.
+If successful, the consumer can update the job to `COMPLETED` using the preloaded multi passed to the `perform/2` job handler.
 If an exception is raised in the worker or a successful processing attempt fails to successfully commit the preloaded multi, the job is transitioned to the "RETRY" state, scheduled to run again after `retry_timeout` * attempt counter.
 If the processes is killed or is otherwise unable to transition to "RETRY", it will remain in "IN_PROGRESS" until the `execution_timeout` expires.